Towards Effective Long Video Understanding of Multimodal Large Language Models via One-shot Clip Retrieval: Method

 \subsection{Coarse-to-fine Instruction Tuning}

 In practice, OneClip-RAG uses popular VL embedding models such as CLIP~\cite{RadfordKHRGASAM21} and SigLIP~\cite{ZhaiM0B23}.
-However, the instruction following capability of these embedding models on video tasks still has ample room to improve, since they are often trained with only image-caption pairs rather than QA pairs.
-Moreover, in conventional RAG settings~\cite{ZhangJBZLLR24,abs-2501-04652}, the tuning of embedding models is also critical for accurate knowledge retrieval.
+However, the instruction following capability of these embedding models on video tasks still has ample room to improve, since they are often trained with only image-caption pairs rather than instruction-video pairs.
+Moreover, under conventional RAG settings~\cite{ZhangJBZLLR24,abs-2501-04652}, embedding models tuning is also critical for accurate knowledge retrieval.

 In light of this, we introduce a coarse-to-fine training regime to improve the embedding model on instruction-video-clip retrieval.
 We first train our OneClip-RAG in a coarse-grained manner using the contrastive learning objective, \emph{i.e.}, directly using the clip frames of other videos as the negative examples.
-And the objective of this training can be defined by {
+And the objective of this training can be defined by

-} where $m$ is the number of frames in the positive clip $V_{pos}$, and $V_{neg}$ denotes the negative clips from other videos. $s_i$ is the question-frame similarity defined above.
+where $m$ is the number of frames in the positive clip $V_{pos}$, and $V_{neg}$ denotes the negative clips from other videos. $s_i$ is the question-frame similarity defined above.
 In principle, Eq.~\ref{eq:cg} is to help the model to identify the correct video context according to the user queries.

 Afterwards, we perform a granular training scheme that requires to target clips with similar contexts.
-Specifically, we only select the negative examples from the other clips $V'_{neg}$ within the same long video: {
+Specifically, we only select the negative examples from the other clips $V'_{neg}$ within the same long video:

-} The purpose of Eq.~\ref{eq:fine_loss} is to improve the awareness of embedding models in terms of granular text semantics, \emph{i.e.,} identifying the key information among a set of clips with similar context and objects.
+The purpose of Eq.~\ref{eq:fine_loss} is to improve the awareness of embedding models in terms of granular text semantics, \emph{i.e.,} identifying the key information among clips with similar context and objects.

 During training, these two objectives are conducted sequentially.
 However, implementing the proposed progressive instruction tuning still requires well-labeled instruction-clip pairs.
-Such type of data are scarce and labor-intensive, especially for the clip-based RAG of long video understanding.
+Such data are scarce and labor-intensive, especially for the clip-based RAG of long video understanding.